December 3, 2016

 20,000 EYES (1961)

 Singer and hoofer, Gene Nelson, tries again to step out of his musical background with another crime movie.
-He is not unique enough to notice and arrives late to the noir party.
+There is little that sets him apart from others, arriving very late to the noir party.
 Nelson is in the spotlight right from the first scene.
 Though a legit diamond mine investor, he needs capital to cover a failing mine in Brazil.
 He swindles rotund John Banner’s investment money to do it.
 Banner feeds Nelson a knuckle sandwich as his introduction to the movie.
 Nelson intends to pay him back but he needs time.
 Much more than the five days Banner gives him.
-The poor sound quality coupled with Banner’s thick German accent and fading volume make it difficult to understand his every word.
+The poor sound quality, Banner’s thick German accent and fading volume make it difficult to understand all of his dialogue.
 I could have used subtitles.

 It is easy to lose track of which diamonds were samples, switched, stolen, stolen again or returned in Nelson’s shell game.
 His meeting with diamond appraisers is interrupted by Brown disguised as a robber.
 In the planned struggle with Brown’s gun, Nelson is supposed to take a bullet in the arm.
 Also part of the plan is a prior injection of Novocain into Nelson’s forearm so he does not feel the bullet as much.
 I have never tried that.
 I assume it stops the bleeding as well.